Hitachi ID Password Manager User Interfaces

 - Users can manage their passwords and authentication profiles

-using any web browser (desktop, smart phone, tablet, etc.), using an
+using any web browser (desktop, smart phone, tablet, etc.).

-with reverse web proxies and can be load balanced across a
+The web UI is compatible with reverse web proxies and can be

 -

-Users who forget their passwords can dial an IVR system with any
+Users who experience a login problem can dial an interactive voice response (IVR) system with

-- Users who forget their network login password can launch a
+- Users who forget their PC login password can launch a

-kiosk-mode web browser from the desktop login screen.
+kiosk-mode web browser from their PC login screen.
 This

 - A domain secure kiosk account (SKA): is an Active Directory user,